Financial-Times/sso-support/_posts/2016-08-30-federated-sso.md

 date:   2016-08-30 10:00:00
 ---

-# Introduction
-SSO config for federated SSO

 ## Prerequisites
-Your organization's identity provider needs to support SAML.

-Be part of the [UKAMF](https://www.ukfederation.org.uk/) or [OpenAthens](http://www.openathens.net/) federation.
+Your organization's identity provider needs to be part of the [UKAMF](https://www.ukfederation.org.uk/) or [OpenAthens](http://www.openathens.net/) federation.

+UKAMF - UK Access Management Federation or UK Federation  - provides a solution for access to online services for educational and research organisations.
+The UKAMF is a UK-based federation.

 OpenAthens Is both a suite of commercial products and an access management federation, all owned by the company EduServ.
 The FT makes use of OpenAthens SP product to manage federated SSO as a service provider.
 The FT is also registered in OpenAthens Federation as a service provider.
 OpenAthens Federation is an international access management federation, promoted for any publisher as a service provider and any identity provider that can meet the federation requirements.